 The CryptO'pinion?

-As it turned out, this is quite an unusual bundle of ST joy rich in quality and alternative genres.
+As it turned out, this is quite an unusual bundle of ST joy.
+I found it to be a rich bundle of quality and alternative genres.
 Hostages and North & South are outstanding strategy games that will eat away your free hours - in a good way I mean!
 No slog, all enjoyment.
 However, High Energy isn't perfect with TinTin possibly only appealing to his fans?
-Fire & Forget is best forgotten and Teenage Queen features great artwork but the audio will make your skin crawl.
+Fire & Forget is best (ahem) forgotten and Teenage Queen features great artwork but the audio will make your skin crawl.

 I enjoyed High Energy but unsurprisingly, there are only two games worth playing.
 Thankfully, they are corkers that are still excellent today.
 Agree or disagree?
 Let me know in the comments below.
 Each game can be downloaded from websites like Atari Legend, AtariMania, with some adapted for hard drives by D-Bug and PP.